22 Simple Ways to Be a Responsible Tourist

 Some travelers are upset by the tourist tax, but I’d argue that it’s fair that locals maximize their income by setting prices based on what a buyer can actually afford.

-If you can afford to travel, then you can afford to pay local communities prices that are fair.
+If you can afford to travel, then you can likely afford to pay fair prices that truly support local communities.
 That fair price may be more than what a local would pay, but that doesn’t mean it’s unaffordable for a traveler visiting from abroad who has currency privilege

 I think it’s important to acknowledge that this list of ways to be a responsible tourist will continue to grow and evolve.
 I am not a perfect tourist, and I actually doubt I ever will be.
 But the more that I travel, the more I am learning about how to be respectful to not just the planet, but other cultures and other people.